GCSE: Numerical grades (2017 onwards)

-From 2017 in England (and in Wales and Northern Ireland on qualifications from the English-based awarding bodies), most GCSEs are now assessed on a 9-point scale, using numbers from 9 to 1, and, like before, a U (unclassified) grade for achievement below the minimum pass mark.
-Under this system, 9 is the highest grade, and is set above the former A* classification, equivalent to the new Northern Irish A* grade.
-The former C grade is set at the new grade 4, now known as a "standard pass", and grade 5 being considered a "strong pass" under the new scheme.
+Since 2017 in England (and in Wales and Northern Ireland on qualifications from the English-based awarding bodies) most GCSEs have been assessed on a nine-point scale, using numbers from 9 to 1, and a U (unclassified) grade for achievement below the minimum pass mark.
+Under this system 9 is the highest grade and is set above the former A* classification, equivalent to the new Northern Irish A* grade.
+A grade 8 is also equivalent to an A*; however, the grade 9 is the top end of the A*.
+The former C grade is set at grade 4 (known as a "standard pass") and grade 5 (considered a "strong pass") under the numerical scheme.

 Although fewer qualifications have tiered examinations than before, the tiering system still exists.
-At foundation tier, the grades 1, 2, 3, 4, and 5 are available, while at higher tier, the grades 4, 5, 6, 7, 8, and 9 are targeted.
-Once again, if a higher-tier student misses the grade 4 mark by a small margin, they are awarded a grade 3.
-Controlled assessment and coursework tasks are untiered.The youngest person known to have achieved a grade 9 is Ellie Barnes who achieved the grade in Mathematics aged 8 years old.
+At foundation tier the grades 1, 2, 3, 4 and 5 are available, whilst at higher tier the grades 4, 5, 6, 7, 8 and 9 are targeted.
+Students who take the higher tier and miss the grade 4 mark by a small margin are awarded a grade 3.
+Controlled assessment and coursework tasks are untiered.
+The youngest person known to have achieved a grade 9 is Ellie Barnes, who achieved the grade in Mathematics aged eight.

 Results

-GCSE results are published by the examination board in August, for the previous exam series in April to June of the same year.
-They are usually released one week after the A-Level results, on the Thursday which falls between 20 August and 26 August.
+GCSE results are published by the examination board in August for the exam series in April to June of the same year.
+They are usually released one week after the A-Level results, on the Thursday that falls between 20 August and 26 August.
 The examination results are released to centres (schools) prior to the release to candidates and the public.
 Examination results are released by the Joint Council for Qualifications (JCQ), which represents the main GCSE awarding organisations.
-Some boards and schools release results online, although many still require students to attend in person to collect their results from the centre they sat exams at.
+Some boards and schools release results online, although many still require pupils to attend in person to collect their results from the centre at which they sat the exams.

-In England, these results then go on to inform league tables published in the following academic year, with headline performance metrics for each school.

-Due to COVID-19, students who where supposed to sit their GCSE's in the years 2020 and 2021 obtained qualifications based off predicted grades from their teachers.
-Traditional exams however were sat by students in the summer of 2022.
+In England these results then go on to inform league tables published in the following academic year, with headline performance metrics for each school.
+Owing to COVID-19, pupils who were supposed to sit their GCSEs in 2020 and 2021 were awarded qualifications based on predicted grades from their teachers.
+Traditional exams, however, have been taken since the summer of 2022.

-1988–2018 (England, Wales and Northern Ireland)
+1988–2018

 Source: Joint Council for General Qualifications via Brian Stubbs.

 Note: In the final year DES statistics for O-Levels are available, and across all subjects, 6.8% of candidates obtained a grade A, and 39.8% achieved grades A to C.